Best Nikon Z lenses

 |

-Released in 2021, the Tamron 150-500mm f/5-6.7 Di III VC VXD is a telephoto zoom that has received unanimous reviews!
-It is one of the third-party lenses for the Z mount, another alternative.
+Originally released in 2021, the Tamron 150-500mm f/5-6.7 Di III VC VXD is a well-regarded telephoto zoom that is now also available for Nikon Z. It is now one of the strongest third-party telephoto alternatives for the Z mount.

 Its optical formula is based on 25 elements in 16 groups, including XLD and LD glass.
-We also note that its maximum aperture remains average from f/5 to f/6.7, but it is compensated by its optical stabilization system (VC) adapted to long focal lengths.
-In terms of ergonomics, it is quite compact for its category.
-It is also tropicalized and solid.
+We also note that its maximum aperture remains average from f/5 to f/6.7, but it is partly compensated for by its optical stabilization system (VC) adapted to long focal lengths.
+In terms of handling, it remains quite compact for its category.
+It is also weather-sealed and solid.

-It has several manual controls, such as an AF/MF switch and a focus limiter.
+It also has several physical controls, such as an AF/MF switch and a focus limiter.
 In addition to these features, it has a fast and efficient autofocus.
 In terms of use, it is suitable for both wildlife and sports photography.

 All in all, the Tamron 150-500 mm f/5-6.7 Di III VC VXD is a good alternative to the Nikon 100-400 mm.
 It has almost the same characteristics, but at a lower price!
 In fact, I bought it for my Sony and I’m happy with it!